 Try to adjust to your “new normal”.

-Cancer can make it hard for you to think about anything else.
+Getting a cancer diagnosis can make it hard for you to think about anything else.
 However, your life will be less stressful if you can push cancer aside whenever possible.
 Try not to only define yourself as a cancer patient – you are still “you”.

 Additionally, make time to experience things you enjoyed before you got a cancer diagnosis, or even try some new activities.